Reviews of the implementation of the capacity-building framework in developing countries

 were postponed to the following SBI session, as they could not reach any agreement.
 The terms

-of the capacity-building framework, which will be conducted at SBI 44, in May 2016.
+the review, conducted at SBI 44, in May 2016.
+The review was successfully concluded at COP 22.
+Its

 Reviews of the implementation of the capacity-building framework in countries with economies in